 What Not to Wear Whitewater Rafting

-Below is a list of items that do not meet most rafting dress codes.
+Below is a list of items that do not meet most rafting dress codes even for a float trip.

 - flip flops, crocs, cowboy boots, high heals, bare feet, heavy boots & shoes